McMatty/McMatty.github.io/_posts/2019-10-07-Attacking-with-nuget.md

 <pre>
     <code>
     #Yes yes I know its an awful mess but it works and my version on git is far prettier
+    #Also git can only pull back a max of 1000 repos at a time

 [Net.ServicePointManager]::SecurityProtocol = [Net.SecurityProtocolType]::Tls12